input-output-hk/adrestia/docs/process/QA-Approach.md

 ### Bugs

-"The only one who never makes mistakes is the one who never does anything" Napoleon Bonaparte once said.
+"The only one who never makes mistakes is the one who never does anything," Napoleon Bonaparte once said.
 Well, that's true and that's the reason bugs sometimes happen to us too.
 Luckily we know how to handle them.

 Every bug becomes a ticket in GitHub.
-It is described with clear reproduction path, actual and expected outcome with any additional information that may be useful (logs, screenshots etc.) and classified according to our [classification guidelines](https://github.com/input-output-hk/adrestia/wiki/Bug-Classification).
+It is described with clear reproduction path, actual and expected outcome with any additional information that may be useful (logs, screenshots etc.) and classified according to our [[Bug-Classification|classification guidelines]].
 We use `severity` for defining impact on the system and `priority` for indicating the importance from product standpoint.

 Important to note every bug fix, similarly to new feature code, starts with the automated tests that reproduces it.
 Again, following TDD rule, test fails first and passes after the fix.